Thermage Vs Ultraformer and UltherapyAugust 21, 2019

 At 4.5mm deep, Ultraformer can also target subcutaneous fat cells.
 While Ultherapy and Thermage can tighten skin anywhere on the face and body, Ultraformer can be used to tighten skin, reduce fat or smooth out cellulite.
 In addition to anti-ageing, Ultraformer is also a popular treatment for minimising a double chin.

 Rather than consider which treatment is best, we think it’s important to find the treatment that works best for you.
 Thermage might be a faster treatment, which means less time in clinic, but Ultraformer and Ultherapy offer more accuracy and control.
 Thermage, Ultraformer and Ultherapy can all achieve similar results with sagging and wrinkled skin.

-If your main concern is loss of volume, you may want to consider a procedure that helps thicken the skin or add volume, such as PRP or dermal fillers.
+If your main concern is loss of volume, you may want to consider a procedure that helps thicken the skin or add volume, such as dermal fillers.
 It’s often best to speak to a professional about your concerns, your treatment options, and to get some recommendations before deciding which treatment you choose.

 Do you want to add some youthful strength and lift to your skin?

 Come in for a complimentary, obligation free consultation to find out how these treatments might work for you.